I Know of a Family Who’s Daughter Bounced Out of a Coma After Massive Brain Trauma.

 She will do somethings a little different now and other things way better then those around her; and to her parents I say not all is lost and much is gained too.

 I cheer, laugh out loud and cry while watching The Good Doctor.
 The producers of the show have captured realities of post brain injury life.
 The presence of being a bit weird to others, not always having the word you really wanted and knowing that my left hand likes to do the funky without telling me first.
-On the other hand being so focused and perceptive now that I feel that my photography is enhanced and that the pictures I now take are some of the best and better then before I had my stroke in 2012.
+On the other hand being so focused and perceptive now that I feel that my photography is enhanced.
+I feel that the pictures I now take are some of the best and better then before I had my stroke in 2012.

 I really like my whole self now with all the quirks and yes my favourite colour is magenta.
 A friend who knew me pre stroke said that I seem different “you are more tender now, I recognise you as John but you have changed”.
 My CT scan report includes the following; “A large wedge shaped hypo density involving the grey and white matter is noted in the right frontal region with involvement of the insular region and the right basal ganglia… in keeping with right chronic MCA territory infarct”.
 I am not medically trained and I do not know what my right frontal region does or does not do now, but I do know about living in my body post stroke.
 I find other words when the ‘right’ word is not there anymore.
 Day to day I have slight fine motor skill loss in my left hand, a very slight weakness in my left lower leg and foot.
 I find that eating with my right hand is easier, riding a bicycle is better then walking long distances and living as though each day is a gift as I could have been already dead as the lady doctor said.